emilycalvert/scripts_cite/README.md

 # **Teledetection Lab Scripts**

 Welcome to my Teledetection Lab Scripts repository!
-Here, you'll find a collection of scripts and notebooks aimed at automating and enhancing workflows within our teledetection lab at CiteForestal-Maynas in the heart of the Amazon in Peru.
+Here, you'll find a couple of scripts and notebooks aimed at automating and enhancing workflows within our teledetection lab at CiteForestal-Maynas in the heart of the Amazon in Peru.
 These scripts have been developed to address specific needs and challenges, particularly in the realm of earth observation and remote sensing analysis for sustainable forestry.

 ## **Overview**